loganrdennis/FleetLedger/README.md

   ### Project Scope

-  FleetLedger is a purpose-built project designed to replace SaaS tools like Quickbooks in a niche use case - owner-operated trucking companies.
+  Odometra is a purpose-built project designed to replace SaaS tools like Quickbooks in a niche use case - owner-operated trucking companies.
 It is:

   - Built from scratch withouth third-party SaaS integrations
   - Designed to demonstrate full-stack infrastructure skills